MDOT I-270 Monorail Feasibility Study

-The Maryland Department of Transportation is conducting a global scan of all monorail systems, domestically and internationally to better understand their technologies, successes and lessons learned.
-This scan will access the use of monorail technology and assess apporoximately 90 monorail systems.
+The Maryland Department of Transportation has conducted a global scan of all monorail systems, domestically and internationally to better understand their technologies, successes and lessons learned.
+This scan assesses the use of monorail technology and assesses approximately 90 monorail systems.
 In particular, the scan identifies 8 monorail systems in the US with a focus on urban/suburban commuter monorail, which is similar to the I-270 corridor.

 - Assessment of existing monorail services (The Global Scan)

 - Frequency of service

 - Ridership demand

 - Environmental considerations

 - Fiscal analysis of funding and financing scenarios

 - The Monorail Feasibility Study report is available here

 The I-270 Monorail Feasibility Study considers alignment options connecting the City of Frederick to the Shady Grove Metro Station.
 Alignment options are focused to utilize, to the greatest extent possible, existing MDOT right-of-way.
 Station options are considered at six locations: Frederick, Urbana, Clarksburg, Germantown, Metropolitan Gove, and Shady Grove.